payne/tracker/README.md

 After starting the application it is accessible under `localhost:8080`.

-## Testing requirements

-To run the tests and build, [Docker](https://www.docker.com/get-started/) must be available on the current system.
-Due to the reuse flag, the container will not shut down after the tests.
-It can be stopped manually if needed.

 ## Build

 The application can be tested and built using the following command: